ace-dent/demo-toybox/VCCC2024/README.md

 Compression tested with the excellent [PXA Viz](https://carlc27843.itch.io/pico-8-source-compression-visualizer) tool by @carlc27843 and [Shrinko8](https://thisismypassport.github.io/shrinko8/) by @thisismypassport.

 Special thanks to the organizer @logiker464 for this excellent challenge.
-My ASCII art name tag was created by ne7.
+My ASCII art handle was created by ne7.

 Tools:
 - https://thisismypassport.github.io/shrinko8/